afazio1/create-task/README.md

 This tells us exactly which dependencies we need to install in our project.
 Looks like we need `dotenv`, `express`, and `node-fetch`.

 3. To install, these dependencies go back to the terminal and make sure to navigate into your `create-task` folder.
 Once you're there run the command `npm install dotenv express node-fetch`.
-Once you're down with that you have everything you need to start coding!
+Once you're done with that you have everything you need to start coding!

 ### Viewing the Website